Yanet Garcia Sizzles In A Black Bikini While Flaunting Her Insane Curves Poolside

-Mexican beauty Yanet Garcia was soaking up some sunshine in her latest Instagram post and her followers went wild over the snapshot she shared.
+Mexican beauty Yanet Garcia was soaking up some sunshine in her latest Instagram post, and her followers went wild over the snapshot she shared.
 The “World’s Hottest Weather Girl” shared this upload on Wednesday and her sizzling-hot curves clearly raised temperatures dramatically among her fans.

 It appeared that this new selfie may have been a second snap from a day by the pool that she enjoyed earlier this week.
 In the other shot, Yanet simply showed off her long, tanned legs as she lounged by the pool.
-In this new shot, Yanet revealed a bit of her black bikini and a hint of a smile along with her curvy backside.
+As for this new one, Yanet revealed a bit of her swimwear and a hint of a smile, along with her curvy backside.

 The new photo showed that Yanet was lying on her tummy on a lounge chair with a pool and gorgeous landscape behind her.
 She snapped this shot through some foliage, peeking at the camera around a green leaf that obscured much of the shot.

 Yanet wore a black baseball cap and appeared to have her long, luscious locks wrapped into a low, messy bun and mostly tucked up under her cap.
-It seemed that she was wearing a black bikini, one that allowed her to show off plenty of skin.
+It seemed that she was wearing a black bikini — one that allowed her to show off plenty of skin.

 View this post on Instagram